billyjbryant/PokeAlarmWiki/Alarms.md

 	}
 }
 ```
 For more information about Dynamic Text Substitutions (the `<text>`), please see the Dynamic Text Substitution wiki.

 For what service has what fields, please check the specific wiki page for that service.

 ## Example `alarms.json`

-Below is a working alarm configuration for discord and slack:
+Below is a working alarm configuration for Discord and Slack:

 ```json
 [